Ray McGovern: Pope John Paul II

-A Catholic from birth, McGovern was highly critical of Pope John Paul II conservative stance on women's rights in church.
+A Catholic from birth, McGovern was highly critical of Pope John Paul II's conservative stance on women's rights in church.
 He saw the former Pope as a repressive force.
 McGovern had been teaching Sunday school and earned a certificate in theology from Georgetown University.
-He participated in Cursillo, and was district president of Bread for the City, but by standing during mass for several weeks he protested against the teaching on sex roles and sexual ethics which to him seemed oppressive.
+He has participated in Cursillo, and was district president of Bread for the City.
+By standing during mass for several weeks he protested against the teaching on sex roles and sexual ethics which to him seemed oppressive.